zwubbena/sas-cartesian-product/README.md

 - ***SAS Language*** - is a computer programming language used for statistical analysis based on SAS (Statistical Analysis System), a statistical software suite developed by the SAS Institute.
 - ***Ordered Pair*** - a pair of objects (denoted by: a,b) where one element is designated first and the other element is designated second.
 - ***Cartesian Product*** - the Cartesian product of two sets A and B, denoted A × B, is the set of all possible ordered pairs where the elements of A are first and the elements of B are second.
 - ***Determination Level*** - Each school district in Texas is assigned one of four determination levels (DLs) for their special education program: Meets Requirements = 1, Needs Assistance = 2, Needs Intervention, and Needs Substantial Intervention = 4.
-Such DL assignment denotes the degree to which a school district has implemented the Individuals with Disabilities Education Act (IDEA).

 ## 3. What is the Cartesian product?